- Phylum

 Ecology

 Plagioselmis nannoplanctonica is present in the Kinneret water column, in the pelagial and littoral, at all times of year, and has been present continuously since 1970 (Fig. 1).
 It has a distinct annual cycle of peak abundance during winter holomixis (Dec. to Mar.), lowest in summer (Jun. to Oct.; Fig. 2).
-Indifferent to increasing salinity (or Cl- conc.; Fig. 3).
+Indifferent to increasing salinity (or chloride conc.; Fig. 3).
 Like Cryptomnonas, it is present in both the pelagic and littoral zones and is highly grazed by zooplankton.

 Environmental conditions